koka-lang/koka/doc/spec/spec.kk.md

 |              | &bar; | `yield` []{.bar} `qualified` []{.bar} `hiding`                                                | (future reserved words)                                 |
 {.grammar .lex}

-Identifiers always start with a letter and may contain underscores, dashes, question marks and primes.
+Identifiers always start with a letter, may contain underscores and dashes, and can end with a question mark or primes.
 Like in Haskell, constructors always begin with an uppercase letter while regular identifiers are lowercase.
-The rationale is to quickly distinguish constants from variables in pattern matches.
+The rationale is to visibly distinguish constants from variables in pattern matches.
 Here are some example of valid identifiers:
 ```unchecked
 x